j5ik2o/akka-cqrs-es-example-typed/docs/DEBUG_ON_LOCAL_MACHINE.md

-# Debug on local machine
+# Debug on Local Machine

 ## Run the Docker Compose for DynamoDB Local & DynamoDB Admin